Feeling More Puffy Than Usual? Blame Pregnancy Swelling

 - Too much sodium

-Because of the diet risk factors above, it’s smart to eat foods that are high in potassium (bananas are one example) and limit caffeine and sodium.
-A prenatal supplement can also help you reach your potassium target during pregnancy (4.7 grams).
+"It’s smart to eat foods that are high in potassium (bananas are one example) and limit caffeine and sodium.
+A prenatal supplement can also help you reach your potassium target during pregnancy (4.7 grams)."

 "Drinking water can reduce fluid retention by flushing out your system.
 Experts recommend about 12 cups (3 liters) a day."